-Jabrill Peppers injured, ruled out of Orange Bowl
+Michigan's Jabrill Peppers misses Orange Bowl with injury

 ''He's the ultimate team player,'' Michigan coach Jim Harbaugh said earlier in December when asked about Peppers. ''Our teammates appreciate him for that and we're really happy for his success.''

-Michigan did not disclose the nature of Peppers' injury, but ESPN cameras in the Wolverines' locker room captured footage of him grabbing at his left hamstring before the game.
+Harbaugh said Peppers was hurt leaping for a ball in practice.
+ESPN cameras in the Wolverines' locker room captured footage of him grabbing at his left hamstring before the game.
 Peppers also moved somewhat gingerly at times in warmups, favoring his left leg while trying to move around as coaches kept a close eye on him.

-A pair of marquee college players - LSU's Leonard Fournette and Stanford's Christian McCaffrey - decided to sit out their teams' respective bowl games this season, protecting themselves from injury before embarking on their pro careers.
-It was unclear if that was a factor in the decision to keep Peppers out of the Orange Bowl, or if his leg problem simply was severe enough to keep him off the field.
+A pair of marquee college players - LSU's Leonard Fournette and Stanford's Christian McCaffrey - decided to sit out bowl games this season, protecting themselves from injury before embarking on their pro careers.
+But Peppers said he wasn't thinking about 2017 when the decision was made for him not to play.

+''I have insurance,'' Peppers said. ''I don't know if anybody knows about that process. ...
+But no, my future didn't play any role in this.
+I still don't even know what I'm going to do yet.''

 Peppers was fifth in the Heisman Trophy voting this season.
 He won Big Ten player of the year honors as its top defensive player, top linebacker and top return specialist.